DanteFuentesRomero/whatsapp-status-ideas/README.md

-# whatsapp-status-ideas
+# ✨ WhatsApp Status Ideas
-✨ A collection of cool, funny and thoughtful WhatsApp status ideas.
+A collection of cool, funny and thoughtful WhatsApp status ideas.